SSPE "Kartographia": Mission and activities

+The SSPE "Kartographia"'s mission as Ukraine's national mapping agency and provider of cartographic products is defined by Ukrainian law.
+The mission involves supporting the work of state and government institutions, supporting educational institutions, assisting in the work of the Support Forces of the Armed Forces of Ukraine, and research work.
+The organisation's mission statement declares:

 [Our mission is] to open up opportunities for leisure and travel, personal development and education, creating a variety of maps and atlases, ensuring their relevance, accuracy and accessibility.
 To encourage maps as one of the most important factors in the formation of worldview, self-improvement and self-realization, development of national culture and traditions.